dapr/docs/best-practices/troubleshooting/profiling_debugging.md

 ## Debug a profiling session

-After profiloing is enabled, we can start a profiling session to investigate what's going on with the Dapr runtime.
+After profiling is enabled, we can start a profiling session to investigate what's going on with the Dapr runtime.

 ### Kubernetes